mrivaldi21/JSLearn/README.md

 # JSLearn
-This is playground, please dont refer any project here
+This is playground, please dont refer any project to this Repository